 How do I know if I need a sleep test?

-Sleep Center of Acadiana at Ochsner Lafayette General is designed specifically to diagnose and treat sleep disorders.
+The Sleep Center of Acadiana at Ochsner Lafayette General Medical Center is designed specifically to diagnose and treat sleep disorders.
+If you are consistently feeling tired or unrested throughout the day, fall asleep unexpectedly or are experiencing difficulty sleeping during the night, you may want to consider sleep testing.
 One of our neurologists will meet with you in an initial consultation to decide if testing is needed.
-Sleep tests are recommended for those who are overweight, have Type II Diabetes, and those whose snoring is consistently complained about.
+Sleep tests are usually recommended for those who are overweight, have Type II Diabetes or struggle with snoring.

-What are the benefits of treating obstructive sleep apnea?
+What are the benefits of treating a sleep disorder?

-Sleep Center of Acadiana at Ochsner Lafayette General is located at 134 Hospital Drive, Suite 201, Lafayette, LA.
+The Sleep Center of Acadiana at Ochsner Lafayette General Medical Center is located at 134 Hospital Drive, Suite 201, Lafayette, LA.
 Office hours are Monday – Thursday, 8 a.m. – 5 p.m., and Friday, 8 a.m. – Noon.
 Overnight and weekend sleep studies are available by appointment only.
-For more information, or to make an appointment call 337-289-8282.
+For more information or to make an appointment, call 337-289-8282.